jessp01/Acropalypse-Multi-Tool/README.md

 - DetectTool: This tool helps to identify the pictures that are vulnerable to the acropalypse bug in a specific folder.
 - RestoreTool: This tool assists in restoring the vulnerable pictures.

-Install the required Python Version and Libraries and open the Tool via Commandline with
+Install the required Python Version and Libraries (see [Running without GUI](#running-without-GUI) if you want to avoid having to install deps) and open the Tool in the terminal with:

 `python ./gui.py`

-You can also use the prebuilt **docker image**:
+You can also use the pre-built **docker image**:

 On Linux run:
 ```